ApexDevelopment/TinyGCalc/README.md

 build picow
 ```

 > Pitfall: if you target a Pico board but you don't have `picotool` installed, it will be built from source.
 This may cause CMake to choke.
-In that case you should either install picotool, or patch that `CMakeLists.txt` file to ask for a newer version of CMake.

 > For more information on dependencies and environment configuration, see [`BUILDING.md`](./BUILDING.md)